 Telehealth involves having a consultation with a healthcare provider via a telephone or video call.
-Many healthcare providers, including GPs and specialists, provide telehealth consultations when a physical examination is not required.
-This solution is not meant to replace essential visits to the doctor but rather to provide a convenient alternative when an in-person visit is not possible.
+Many healthcare providers, including general practitioners and specialists, offer telehealth consultations when a physical exam is not required.
+This approach is not intended to replace essential visits to the doctor but rather to provide a convenient alternative when an in-person visit is not possible.

-Your practice may opt for an integrated third-party vendor for telehealth video and telephone appointments or use a consumer-grade video conference solution.
+For telehealth video and telephone appointments, your practice can choose between an integrated third-party vendor and a consumer-grade video conferencing solution.
 This article explains how both methods work in Bp Premier.

 If notes are created and backdated for a telehealth consult performed after hours, you may need to invoice through the waiting room.
 See After hours telehealth consults for more information.